Reunion (Westworld): Plot summary

 In a flashback, Arnold and Ford organize a demonstration of the hosts to convince Logan Delos to invest in Westworld.
 Logan is stunned to discover that the hosts are indistinguishable from humans.
 He sleeps with Angela to explore how life-like the hosts are.
 Arnold takes Dolores to see his home.

 Logan's father James is critical of Logan's investment as he does not see a practical business model for Westworld.
 William takes him to the park and convinces him that they can use the hosts to gather data on the guests and use it to further the Delos Corporation's business interests.
 Impressed, James buys out the park and names William as his successor.
 Dolores encounters an embittered Logan, who tells her they have doomed humanity.
-William berates Dolores saying she is "just a thing" and later shows her a special excavation project that he is constructing within Westworld.
+William criticizes Dolores, referring to her as “just a thing,” before revealing a secret excavation project he is developing inside Westworld.

 In the present, William rescues Lawrence and convinces Lawrence to follow him due west to the "Pearly Gates," where William intends to burn the park to the ground.
 He heads to Pariah to recruit the host currently playing the outlaw El Lazo to deal with amassing Confederado forces.
 El Lazo passes on a message from Ford that William must complete the game on his own.
 He and his gang shoot themselves to prevent William from recruiting them.
 William continues on his quest to destroy his "greatest mistake".

 Dolores, Teddy, Angela, and other hosts raid a refurbishment outpost where guests and technicians are cowering.
 Dolores shows Teddy his true nature as a host.
 A technician informs Dolores that hundreds of men will come to kill them as part of the park's protocols.
 Outnumbered, Dolores decides to recruit the Confederados to fight.
 Dolores' group runs into Maeve while at a camp.
 Maeve questions their newfound "freedom" before moving on, electing not to join Dolores.
 At the Confederados base, Dolores demonstrates her apparent god-like ability to bring dead hosts back to life, gaining their loyalty as she leads them to "the Valley Beyond".
 She shows Teddy the same spot that William had shown her years earlier, telling him the site houses a weapon they can use against the humans.